aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-utils.md

 <h3>Returns</h3>

-`String`: If a number, or string is given it returns a number string.
+`String`: If a number or string is given it returns a number string.

 <h3>Example</h3>